astrada/google-drive-ocamlfuse/README.md

 In `~/.gdfuse/default` you can find `curl.log` that will track every request to the Google Drive API, and `gdfuse.log` that will log FUSE operations and cache management.
+If something goes wrong, you can try clearing the cache, with this command:

+    $ google-drive-ocamlfuse -cc

-If something goes wrong, you can try cleaning the cache, removing all the files in `~/.gdfuse/default/cache`, to start from scratch (or you may remove everything in `~/.gdfuse/default` to restart with default configuration and reauthorize the application).
+If something still doesn't work, try starting from scratch removing everything in `~/.gdfuse/default`.
+In this case you will need to reauthorize the application.

 Note that in order to reduce latency, the application will query the server and check for changes only every 60 seconds (configurable).
 So, if you make a